AURA: Ad-Hoc Interaction With Non-Planar Objects

 - Christian Corsten, Chat Wacharamanotham and Jan Borchers.
 Fillables: Everyday Vessels as Tangible Controllers with Adjustable Haptics.
 In CHI '13: Extended Abstracts of the 31st Annual Symposium on Human Factors in Computing Systems, pages 2129–2138,April 2013.

 - Ignacio Avellino.
 A Framework for Inexpensive and Unobtrusive Tracking of Everyday objects and single-touch detection.
-Masters's Thesis, RWTH Aachen University, Aachen, April 2013.
+Master's Thesis, RWTH Aachen University, Aachen, April 2013.

 - Christian Corsten.
 Co-Optjects: Instant User Interfaces Through Everyday Objects.
 Master's Thesis, RWTH Aachen University, Aachen, January 2012.